alt-romes/alt-romes.github.io/posts/2024-01-05-calling-haskell-from-swift.md

 that Swift calls them as it does other idiomatic functions, with user defined structs and classes.

-For example, a Haskell function
+For the running example, the following not-very-interesting function will suffice to showcase the method we will use to expose this function from Haskell to Swift, which easily scales to other complex data types and functions.
 ```haskell
 data User
   = User { name :: String